wso2/docs-is/en/includes/references/grant-types.md

-# OAuth2 grant types of {{ product_name }} applications
+# OAuth2 grant types

-OAuth 2.0 defines several grant types used to obtain an access token, which is required to access protected resources on behalf of a user or an application.
+Grant types in OAuth 2.0 are defined as the methods used by a client to obtain an access token from the identity provider. {{product_name}} supports the following grant types.
 Each grant type is designed for a specific use case and supports different parameters.

-The grant types supported by {{ product_name }} applications are as follows:

-**OAuth 2.0 grants**

 - [Authorization code grant](#authorization-code-grant)
 - [Refresh token grant](#refresh-token-grant)